 - 1/4 teaspoon ground cloves

-- 1 small cone of piloncillo OR 1 teaspoon brown sugar mixed with 1 teaspoon molasses.
+- 1 small cone piloncillo or 1 teaspoon brown sugar mixed with 1 teaspoon molasses

-Add the garlic and cook for mixture for 2 more minutes.
+- Add the garlic and cook for an additional 2 minutes.

-Add the remaining ingredients and cook over low heat until the beef is well browned and crumbly and the tomatoes and onions are softened and begin to fall apart and combine with the other ingredients.
+- Add the remaining ingredients and decrease the heat to low; continue to cook for another 10 to 12 minutes or until the tomatoes and onions begin to fall apart and combine with the other ingredients.

-Optional: Fry the potatoes in the oil over medium heat in a large pan.
-When the potatoes have softened and are browned, drain them well, then fold them into the beef mixture.
+- Optional: Fry the potatoes in the oil over medium-high heat in a large skillet, flipping occasionally until the potatoes turn evenly brown.
+Drain the potatoes on paper towels or brown paper, then fold them into the beef mixture.

-Feature your delicious picadillo as a main dish.
-Serve it with rice or mashed potatoes, if you like.
+Serve picadillo as a main dish with rice and beans or mashed potatoes.

-Place a spoonful of picadillo into a hot corn tortilla.
-Voilá!
-An instant (and delicious) taco.
+Fold a spoonful of picadillo into a hot corn tortilla for an instant (and delicious) taco.

 Top a tostada with a spoonful of picadillo and a little cream or crumbled cheese.

-Serve picadillo over spaghetti or mix it in with a smaller pasta shape.
+Serve picadillo over spaghetti or toss it with a smaller shaped pasta such as orecchiette or cavatappi.

-Try picadillo as the filling for a pot pie or shepherd’s pie.
+Use picadillo as the filling for a pot pie or the base for a shepherd’s pie.

 Picadillo leftovers make delicious mix-ins for scrambled eggs or macaroni and cheese.